lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 ..  container:: justify

     The system is now ready.
-Let us continue filling up the input script and adding commands in order to perform an actual molecular dynamics simulation that will start from the final state of the energy minimization.
+Let us continue filling up the input script and adding commands to perform an actual molecular dynamics simulation that will start from the final state of the energy minimization.

 .. admonition:: Background Information -- What is molecular dynamics?